CasperHsiao/CSR-E-Commerce/APIDOC.md

 [
   {"question":"What is CSR?","answer":"CSR is a sneaker retail corporation founded in 2019,
     based in Seattle, Washington."},
-  {"question":"What does CSR stand for?","answer":"CSR stands for Casper's Sneaker Retail. "}, {"question":"How are the sneaker prices determined?","answer":"The sneaker prices are set by
+  {"question":"What does CSR stand for?","answer":"CSR stands for Chum's Sneaker Retail. "}, {"question":"How are the sneaker prices determined?","answer":"The sneaker prices are set by
     the individual sellers and CSR.
 The sneaker price display includes the cost of the sneaker, service fee, and shipment fee."},